fortunejs/fortune/doc/CAVEATS.md

 - An undirected graph makes it impossible to reach an orphan node without *a priori* knowledge.
 See [deep hypertext in Xanadu](http://xanadu.com/xuTheModel/) for the concept behind this.
 - Showing relationships is more performant since there is less querying to be done (the data is denormalized), but writing relationships is slower depending on the amount of related records.
+- Key-value stores do not facilitate querying fields within values.

-This is a tradeoff that sacrifices flexibility in favor of visibility.
+This is a tradeoff that sacrifices data normalization.
 The design also eliminates guarantees of consistency in databases that do not support transactions.

 ### Polymorphic Associations

-This is not supported and will not be.
+This is not supported and there are no plans to support it.
 Just create multiple foreign keys to support linking to different types.

 ### Key-Value Storage

 There is no built-in support for deeply nested objects, it treats an object as a singular value.
-Any comprehension of data types beyond the built-ins is specific to the adapter.
+Any comprehension of data types beyond the built-in types is specific to the adapter.